fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/1_closures_and_blocks.md

 echo("hello", "world!") { puts "world" }
 # => ArgumentError: wrong number of arguments (2 for 1)
 ```
-However, just because a method __can__ take a block, doesn't mean it does anything with it.
-In our examples, the block is ignored by our `echo` method - it's almost as if the block wasn't even being passed to the method.

 ### Yielding
 One way that we can invoke the passed-in block argument from within the method is by using the `yield` keyword.
 ```ruby